 This session will hear from relevant experts about the nature of the work, and give examples of effective change being implemented following an IR.
 In particular, this session will explore the inclusion of patients and families in reviews, isolated specialists going under the radar, dealing with dysfunctional teams and lessons from rheumatology.

-Chair: Dr Adam de Belder, Dr Peter Belfield
+Chair: Dr Adam de Belder FRCP, Dr Peter Belfield FRCP

 Medical director of invited reviews, Royal College of Physicians